BeachWorth it

 What San Pancho actually is

-San Pancho, officially San Francisco, is a small beach town on the Riviera Nayarit, about ten minutes north of Sayulita by car.
-If you know Sayulita and found it loud, this is the antidote: one main street running down to a wide, open beach, a real year-round community of Mexican families and long-haul expats, and none of the golf-cart chaos.
-It has grown, and it has good coffee and a polo club and yoga, but it still feels like a town people live in rather than a place built to sell you things.
+San Pancho, officially San Francisco, is a small beach town on the Riviera Nayarit about ten minutes north of Sayulita by car.
+If you know Sayulita and found it loud, this is the antidote.
+There is essentially one paved spine, Avenida Tercer Mundo, running from Highway 200 down to a wide, open beach, a real year-round community of Mexican families and long-haul expats, and none of the golf-cart gridlock that clogs its neighbor.
+It has grown up over the last decade, so you get good coffee, yoga studios, a working polo club and a couple of genuinely ambitious kitchens, but it still reads as a town people live in rather than a strip built to sell you things.

-It is worth it, with one clear caveat: the beach is beautiful to look at and to walk, but the shorebreak is punchy.
-Waves break hard right on the sand, and the pull can knock you off your feet.
-It is not a wade-in, float-around family swim like some Nayarit beaches, and it is not where a first-timer should learn to surf.
-Strong swimmers and confident intermediates handle it fine, but respect it and watch the day’s conditions.
-That single reality is what keeps San Pancho quieter than its neighbor.
+Here is the honest verdict in plain terms: it is worth it, with one caveat you need to internalize before you book.
+The beach is beautiful to look at and to walk, but the shorebreak is punchy.
+Waves break hard right on the sand and the backwash can knock you flat and drag you off your feet.
+This is not a wade-in, float-around family swim like Chacala or Lo de Marcos up the coast, and it is not where a first-timer learns to surf.
+Confident swimmers and intermediate surfers are fine if they read the day’s conditions.
+That single reality is what keeps San Pancho quieter than Sayulita, and it is exactly why the town rewards people who came to slow down rather than tick things off.

 Getting your bearings